MurasatoNaoya/BSE-Consensus/README.md

 3. **Market Simulations:**

    - Use the `run_market_sessions` method to simulate market sessions.
 You can set the number of iterations and various market parameters like trader types, supply and demand curves, time intervals, and more.
-Market results will be logged, and you can enable options like supply and demand curve visualization.
+Market results will be logged, and you can enable options like supply and demand curve visualisation.

 4. **Block Validation:**

    - After market simulations, the code performs a post-hashing step to validate the market session results.
 It calculates the average Profit Per Second (PPS) and verifies if it meets a specified difficulty threshold.

-5. **Customization and Integration:**
+5. **Customisation and Integration:**

-   - Customize the code and integrate it into your blockchain project.
+   - Tailor the code and integrate it into your blockchain project.
 Modify configurations, trader types, and supply-demand curves to meet your specific requirements.

 ### Example Usage